ruiliw5/coding-project/README.md

 # AI Tax Agent

 A Flask web app for simplified federal income tax calculations (Form 1040-style).
 Enter your information, get an instant estimate, and optionally use the AI assistant to auto-fill the form from natural language.

+Sample deployment at AWS: http://18.116.242.216:8000

 ## Features